a25shi/RustyBoy/readme.md

 # RustyBoy
 A functioning **Game Boy** emulator.

-Written in Rust, utilizing SDL2 for display rendering.
+Written in Rust, utilizing SDL2 for display rendering and egui for interface.

 ## Getting Started